-- Loans managed on a fair value basis. - Certain securities financing agreements. - Certain debt and equity investments to better reflect those which are managed on a fair value basis. - Structured notes, which are predominantly financial instruments that contain embedded derivatives. - Certain long-term beneficial interests issued by consolidated securitization trusts where the underlying assets are carried at fair value.
+- Loans managed on a fair value basis. - · Certain securities financing agreements. - Certain debt and equity investments to better reflect those which are managed on a fair value basis. - Structured notes and other hybrid instruments, which are predominantly financial instruments that contain embedded derivatives. - Certain long-term beneficial interests issued by consolidated securitization trusts where the underlying assets are carried at fair value.